About Seborrhoeic Keratosis

 Affectionately termed ‘Wisdom spots’, Seborrhoeic warts (aka Seborrhoeic keratosis) are benign skin growths that get more common as we age.
 Although they have a ‘warty’ appearance, they are not caused by a viral infection.
 They are harmless skin growths of the upper layers of the skin (epidermis).

-Seborrhoeic warts tend to be concentrated over the face, neck, arms and trunk area, and multiple skin growths are the norm.
-Slowly growing, Seborrhoeic warts are round to oval in shape with a rough surface and appear stuck onto the skin.
+Seborrhoeic keratoses tend to be concentrated over the face, neck, arms and trunk area, and multiple skin growths are the norm.
+Slowly growing, seborrhoeic keratoses are round to oval in shape with a rough surface and appear stuck onto the skin.
 In some cases, they can appear quite suddenly.

-Early Seborrhoeic warts look pale or light brown in colour, and they progressively get darker over the years.
-This may worry some patients about skin cancer, when they notice a change in colour and size of the Seborrhoeic warts.
-They may cause skin irritation, but more often patients complain that they are cosmetically unattractive.
+Early seborrhoeic keratoses look pale or light brown in colour, and they progressively get darker over the years.
+This may worry some patients about skin cancer, when they notice a change in colour and size of the seborrhoeic keratoses They may cause skin irritation, but more often patients complain that they are cosmetically unattractive.

 Treatment of Seborrhoeic Keratosis